 By wearing a VR headset, controllers, HaritoraX 1.1B, and expansion sets, you can sync your motions more naturally for your avatar in the VR Metaverse.*

 Having your hands full with VR goggles and a controller you can't even get your avatar to sit on the ground or in a chair.
 You cannot express cuteness by sitting like a kawaii girl, nor can you strike a pose with your legs crossed.

-Batteries can last up to a few days and no need to plug in numerous USB cables to recharge.
+Batteries can last up to 10 hours or more and no need to plug in numerous USB cables to recharge.
 Each module is connected via cables so HaritoraX has only one charging port, and it is possible to experience VR for even longer than 10 hours while powered by a mobile battery.

 VR metaverse extreme users have already adopted this approach for long hours of use (no kidding).

 It is important for a full-body tracking device to be able to hold itself fast to the body.

 The HaritoraX suit covers a wide range of body sizes, from women's SS size to men's XL2 size.It can also be used by those who have a size S top but XL bottoms.

 Our tracking method is not based on external sensors such as a camera, but on a geomagnetic and acceleration sensor (9-axis IMU), which enables tracking in any stance.

 It can be mounted either to the side of the legs for sitting upright or sitting cross-legged, or to the front of the legs for less resistance when lying down.

 In addition to VRChat, we have confirmed that it works with Chillout VR, NeosVR.